-Virtual Therapeutics Can Help Us to Overcome the Psychological Burden of Coronavirus
+Virtual Therapeutics Can Help Us to Overcome the Psychological Burden and Negative Effects of Coronavirus

 The Stress of Coronavirus